-1. In regard to education:

-- a.
-Regarding drug and alcohol abuse: - 1.
-SUPPORTS efforts to educate the public-especially school-aged persons-regarding drug abuse and addiction and alternatives to drug abuse; - ENCOURAGES continued efforts in health education which would inform children, adolescents and adults of the dangers involved in alcohol abuse, including its effects on decision-making and judgment.
-(1995) - 3.
-SUPPORTS educational programs for medical students, physicians and other health professionals concerning drug abuse and addiction. - 4.
+- 1. In regard to education: - a.
+Regarding drug and alcohol use: - 1.
+SUPPORTS efforts to educate the public-especially school-aged persons-regarding drug use and addiction and alternatives to drug use; (2006) - 2.
+SUPPORTS drug education efforts, especially for school-aged persons, that encourage decisionmaking based on accurate information, self-knowledge and scientific data.
+These efforts should include, but not be limited to, abstinence from all substances.
+(2006) - 3.
+ENCOURAGES continued efforts in health education which would inform children, adolescents and adults of the dangers involved in alcohol use, including its effects on decision-making and judgment.
+(1995) - 4.
+SUPPORTS educational programs for medical students, physicians and other health professionals concerning drug use and addiction.
+ENCOURAGES educational programs to provide adequate information about licit and illicit substances and their effects; discuss the consequences of overdose, withdrawal and addiction surrounding different substances; include harm reduction principles such as safer-use strategies for patients who are unwilling to stop using entirely; and examine the social contexts in which substance use occurs.
+(2006) - 5.
 Furthermore, since alcoholism constitutes a major health problem, AMSA ENCOURAGES all medical schools to include programs in the multifactorial disease/disorder of alcoholism in their curriculum with emphasis on early recognition and treatment of medical and behavioral manifestations, as well as the pathogenesis and epidemiology.
-All such programs should provide both factual knowledge and compassionate attitude with which to help persons in need of such treatment; - 5.
+All such programs should provide both factual knowledge and compassionate attitude with which to help persons in need of such treatment and include the components described in (4) above (2006); - 6.
 STRONGLY SUPPORTS efforts to educate the public regarding Fetal Alcohol Syndrome, its causes and effects, and that such efforts should include but not be limited to educational advertisements paid for by manufacturers of alcoholic beverages and appropriate warning labels on all alcoholic beverages.
-(1988)

-b.
-Regarding tobacco use:

-- STRONGLY ENCOURAGES all medical schools to include tobacco cessation in training for medical students, residents and practicing physicians.
+(1988) - b.
+Regarding tobacco use: - 1.
+STRONGLY ENCOURAGES all medical schools to include tobacco cessation in training for medical students, residents and practicing physicians.
 (1998) - 2.
 SUPPORTS physicians and physicians-in-training in becoming knowledgeable about current tobacco cessation techniques, in identifying tobacco users in their clinical encounters and in assisting these users to quit.
-(1998)

-2. Regarding research:

-- a.
-URGES that additional funding be provided for research regarding the medical and psychological nature of addicting drugs and the epidemiology and appropriate treatment of addicted persons, including the psychological needs of female and male substance abusers and the fetal alcohol syndrome; - b.
+(1998) - 2.
+Regarding research: - a.
+URGES that additional funding be provided for research regarding the medical and psychological nature of addicting drugs and the epidemiology and appropriate treatment of addicted persons, including the psy-chological needs of female and male substance abusers and the fetal alcohol syndrome; - b.
 ENCOURAGES research regarding the feasibility of the prevention of the Wernicke-Korsakoff Syndrome by the addition of Thiamine to alcohol; (1985) - c.
 SUPPORTS appropriate clinical research In regard to the efficacy of therapeutic cannabis use in smoked, pill or other forms; (1999) - d.
 SUPPORTS appropriate research into the potential to treat disease with psychedelic/entheogenic substances including, but not limited to, mescaline, LSA/LSD, psilocybin and harmaline.
 (2005)